techgnosis/tanzu-gitops/README.md

 * Need to deploy MySQL for PetClinic
 * Write Wavefront Concourse task
 * How to install everything at once
 * How do you provide a username and password to `pks get-credentials` for use with Concourse?
-Otherwise I get a password prompt when using OIDC
+Otherwise I get a password prompt when using OIDC.
+It seems its an environment variable.
 * Switch from nginx to Contour using the Bitnami chart
 * Switch to Bitnami for Harbor